-ELECTRONICS - PASS TEMP SENSOR - PASS BAROMETRIC SENSOR - PASS
+ELECTRONICS - PASS BATTERY- PASS TEMP SENSOR - PASS BARO SENSOR - N/A

-REV.S1010.1.17
+S1010 1.17

 After self diagnostic tests, the analyzer turns itself into the sampling mode.
-And displays oxygen contents the sensor is exposed to, the analysis range, the ambient temperature and pressure and the software rev level.
+And displays oxygen contents the sensor is exposed to, the analysis range, and the ambient temperature.